 Like the exhibition itself, these tours are free and there’s no need to book.
 Places are limited, though, so would-be participants are advised to arrive a little before the starting time of 11:30am.

-The Wellcome Collection is located opposite Euston Station, so it should prove easy to find for those staying in central London hotels this month.
+The Wellcome Collection is located opposite Euston Station, so it should prove easy to find for those staying in Luxury London hotels this month.